The 5 Stages of the Agile Software Development Lifecycle

 This means the product is live and accessible to customers.
 Deployment tends to be the most celebratory moment in the SDLC: You did it!
 Pat yourself on the back now, but there’s one more stage to go.

 Once the magic button is pushed, the work continues.
 Ongoing maintenance helps squash bugs and maintain functionality.
 As users engage with the app, there will be opportunities to collect feedback and make improvements that can be released in future iterations.

-At the foundation of Agile are five key areas that propel speed and agility: Methodology, Architecture, Automation, Infrastructure, and Technology.
+The Agile development cycle is about bringing out the best in your team.
+At the foundation of Agile, itself, are five key areas that propel speed and agility: Methodology, Architecture, Automation, Infrastructure, and Technology.

 Make sure to improve collaboration between business and IT and allow for faster discovery of project requirements to ensure a quicker time to value.
 Allowing for quick adoption to changing business needs improves speed and agility throughout all phases.